 The Bose QuietComfort Ultra Headphones' full-range noise isolation performance is outstanding, which is on par for a brand built on noise cancelling (ANC) technology.
 Unlike the Bose QuietComfort 45/QC45 Wireless, they support Bose's CustomTune feature, so their ANC automatically adjusts to your hearing capabilities and surroundings.
 As a result, they can easily block out the low, bassy rumbles of bus and plane engines as well as mid-range noise like ambient chatter.
 They also reduce the high-pitched hum of AC units very well.

 If you're looking for a bit more customization and control over your noise isolation performance, you can access ANC modes in the companion app, as well as adjust and set your own ANC presets.
 Although there's an ANC slider, it doesn't affect the strength of the ANC itself but the strength of talk-through (labeled as 'Aware' in the app) mode, which allows the headphones to let in your desired amount of ambient sound.
-Also, the headphones only have ANC or 'Aware' modes, which you can modify the strength of and adjust to your preference, but there's no normal mode without noise cancelling or transparency.
+Also, the headphones only have ANC or 'Aware' modes, which you can modify the strength of and adjust to your preference, but there's no mode without noise cancelling or transparency enabled.

 In response to user feedback of a high noise floor when ANC is enabled and volume set low, we retested the headphones but couldn't replicate the issue.
 However, noise sensitivity is a subjective experience.